How To Get Ordained Online & Officiate a Wedding

 Have More Questions?

-Yes, The Provenance Center for Ordination (PCO) is a fully legitimate and legally incorporated Nonprofit Religious Corporation.
-We are dedicated to providing a modern and inclusive approach to ordination, ensuring that those we ordain are recognized as legal officiants.
-Unlike other options that seem to be oriented toward professional officiants, PCO empowers friends and family members (nontraditional and religious folks alike) to lead ceremonies that are deeply personal, meaningful, and reflective of their own cultural backgrounds.
+Yes, The Provenance Center for Ordination (The PCO) is a fully legitimate and legally incorporated Nonprofit Religious Corporation.
+We are dedicated to providing a modern and inclusive approach to ordination and officiant preparation, ensuring that those we ordain are recognized as legal and quality officiants.
+Unlike other options that may feel constrained to specific traditions or seem to be oriented toward professional officiants, PCO empowers friends and family members of all backgrounds to lead ceremonies that are deeply personal, meaningful, and reflective of their own cultural heritage.

 Are marriages officiated by someone ordained through The Provenance Center legal?

 Yes, absolutely!
-As a legally recognized Nonprofit Religious Corporation, The Provenance Center has the authority to ordain ministers, granting them the legal right to officiate marriage ceremonies across the United States.
+As a legally recognized Nonprofit Religious Corporation (a legal church!), The Provenance Center has the authority to ordain ministers, granting them the legal right to officiate marriage ceremonies across most of the United States.
 This right is protected under the First Amendment’s clause on religious freedom.
 For more information on any additional legal requirements beyond your ordination, contact the county clerk’s office local to where the wedding ceremony will be held.

 Accept cookies?
 View our Privacy Policy for more information.